samuelnegus/CS540-AI-PROJECTS/CNN_Scene_Recognition/README.md

-# HW7: Implementing LeNet-5 and Training on MiniPlaces Dataset
+# Develop CNN with LeNet-5 Architecture using Pytorch - Classify Scenes in MiniPlaces dataset

 This project involves implementing and training LeNet-5, a convolutional neural network (CNN), on the MiniPlaces scene recognition dataset.
 Additionally, the project explores the impact of different hyperparameter configurations on training performance.